Budget and Tax

 “Blended Learning” Could Be an Answer for America’s Education Woes

 Bruno Behrend, a senior fellow for education policy at The Heartland Institute, expressed many concerns about the current state of education in the United States.
 Behrend says school choice is in grave danger and stated, “It’s difficult to beat a failing system if the support level for the status quo system is above 50 percent.”
 Behrend voiced his overwhelming support of “blended learning,” in which a part of a student’s education is provided through digital and online media, including organizations like Khan Academy.
 Behrend also argues many of the benefits of school choice are more freedom and diversity, more parental support, less government indoctrination, and a less expensive and bureaucratic system.
 Read more

 Alaska Gov. Bill Walker (I) made Medicaid expansion a central issue even though the state legislature has opposed expanding Medicaid under the Patient Protection and Affordable Care Act (ACA).
 Many policy analysts contend expansion would be expensive and would not provide better or more affordable health care for Alaskans.

-In this Research & Commentary, Heartland Institute Senior Policy Analyst Matthew Glans contends that, contrary to expansion supporters’ depiction of new federal funds as “free money,” Medicaid expansion is expensive, creating new costs the federal government may not always cover and leaving state taxpayers on the hook for new liabilities.
+In this Research & Commentary, Heartland Institute Senior Policy Analyst Matthew Glans contends, contrary to expansion supporters’ depiction of new federal funds as “free money,” Medicaid expansion is expensive and creates new costs the federal government may not always cover, leaving state taxpayers on the hook for new liabilities.
 He writes, “Without significant reform, Medicaid will remain fiscally unsustainable.
 Alaska should avoid expanding a flawed model that is costly, delivers subpar health care, and shifts more power to the federal government.”
 Read more

 From Our Free-Market Friends